-Plan Coverage Provisions Health Savings Account (HSA) If you establish an HSA in connection with your High Deductible Health Plan (HDHP) coverage, participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
-Then you may choose to make additional contributions, on an after-tax basis, directly to your HSA by contacting ConnectYourCare.
+Plan Coverage Provisions Health Savings Account (HSA) If you establish an HSA in connection with your High Deductible Plan with HSA coverage, participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
+Then you may choose to make additional contributions, on an after-tax basis, directly to your HSA by contacting Optum Financial.
 Such contributions up to the permissible limit are tax-deductible.
 Any remaining balance in your HSA is yours to take with you when you leave Citi.
 Note: You are no longer eligible to make contributions to an HSA once you enroll in Medicare.
 You must remain in the HDHP to continue to be eligible to make HSA contributions.
-Health Care Spending Account (HCSA) Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
+Health Care Spending Account (HCSA) Participation will continue for the 13-week period of STD as long as you pay the active empl contributions.
 Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment terminates.
+You will have until Jur the following calendar year to submit and resolve your claims.
+Note: If your 2019 claims deaf falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an admonths to submit claims for reimbursement from the end of the Outbreak Period.
+Participation will continue for the 13-week period of STD as long as you pay the active empl contributions.
+Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment was terminated.
 You will have until June 30 of the following calendar year to submit and resolve your claims.
-Note : If your 2019 claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.
-Limited Purpose Health Care Spending Account (LPSA) Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
-Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment was terminated.
-You will have until June 30 of the following calendar year to submit and resolve your claims Note : If your 2019 claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.
-Dependent Day Care Spending Account (DCSA) Participation ends on your first day of STD.
-When you return to work from your approved disability, if you want coverage through the end of the year, you must re-enroll within 31 days of your return.
-Once re-enrolled, you can incur expenses through the end of the calendar year and will have until June 30 of the following calendar year to submit claims.
-You cannot be reimbursed for claims incurred while you were on a leave.
-With the exception of a military leave of absence, you cannot continue DCSA during a leave of absence.
-Note : If your 2019 claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.
+Note: If your 2019 deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to all additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.
 Transportation Reimbursement Incentive Program (TRIP) Coverage ends on your first day of STD.
 Your payroll deductions will stop.
 When you return to work from your approved disability, you can re-enroll, and the TRIP rules apply.
 MetLife Legal Plans Your MetLife Legal Plans coverage will continue until the last day of the month in which you have received your 52 nd week of disability benefits, including the 13-week period of STD.
 You must pay premiums upfront directly to MetLife Legal in order to continue MetLife Legal Plans coverage while on LTD (up to 39 weeks).
 After your 52 nd week of disability, you can continue your coverage for an additional 12 months by paying the full balance of premiums upfront to MetLife Legal for the number of months (not to exceed 12 months) that you would like to retain the MetLife Legal Plans coverage.